ConstanzaSchibber/lipstick_color_extraction/README.md

 ## Human Annotation: Creating Data Labels

 In this project, the absence of labeled data necessitated a manual approach to data annotation.
 Specifically, I manually cropped each image to focus solely on the makeup area, such as isolating the lipstick in an image.
-This step was crucial to ensure the accuracy of the color analysis, as the cropped section was then analyzed to determine the average CIELAB color, which served as a close approximation to the 'ground truth' color (see [notebook 3](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/3_Data_Annotation.ipynb))
+This step was crucial to ensure the accuracy of the color analysis, as the cropped section was then analyzed to determine the average CIELAB color, which served as a close approximation to the 'ground truth' color (see [notebook](https://github.com/ConstanzaSchibber/capstone_colors/blob/main/notebooks/3_Data_Annotation.ipynb))

 However, not all images could provide this ground truth value.
 Some images displayed only the container without showing the actual makeup color (e.g., lipstick).
 As a result, 88.8% of the images in the dataset had a corresponding ground truth value.
 The fact that not all images have a ground truth color is not a problem, though, because the absense of label is due to factors unrelated to the color itself, such as incomplete data (e.g., images showing packaging without the makeup color).
 Therefore, missing labels do not introduce any bias related to the color properties being studied.